yashksaini-coder/notes/Projects/Ideas.md

 ---
 ## <u>Project Ideas</u>

-- A Go based terminal that can be used to fetch Leetcode data, and solve Leetcode questions.
+- A Go based terminal that can be used to fetch Leetcode data, and solve Leetcode questions (hard).

 - A new markdown system, that allows `css` animations to the markdown md files.